isel-leic-daw/s2425i-51d-51n-public/docs/calendar.md

 ## W1 - 2023-09-09
 - Course introduction.
 - An architecture for Web-based systems.
-- The Inversion of Control (IoD) and Dependency Injection (DI) techniques.
+- The Inversion of Control (IoC) and Dependency Injection (DI) techniques.
 - The Spring framework and Spring context.

 ## W2 - 2023-09-16